Nevenall/Shift-X/System/01 Basics.md

 The player chooses which **action rating** to roll, following from what their character is doing on-screen.
 If you want to roll your {Fight} action, then get in a fight.
 If you want to roll your {Command} action, then inspire someone to follow you.
 You can’t roll a given action rating unless your character is presently performing that action in the fiction.

+### 3. The Player Chooses Which Powers They Want Use

+Using superpowers to aid an action is a choice player must make because everytime heroes use their powers they risk super consequences as well.

-### 3. The GM Sets the Position
+### 4. The GM Sets the Position

-Once the player chooses their action, the GM sets the **position** for the roll.
+Once the player chooses their action, and powers, the GM sets the **position** for the roll.
 The position represents how dangerous or troublesome the action might be.
 There are three positions: **controlled**, **risky**, and **desperate**.
 To choose a position, the GM looks at the profiles for the positions below and picks one that most closely matches the situation at hand.

 **By default, an action roll is risky.** You wouldn’t be rolling if there was no risk involved.
 If the situation seems more dangerous, make it desperate.
 If it seems less dangerous, make it controlled.